Governance

 Bridgestone’s enterprise risk management program is built on a framework that strives for alignment between its global and regional risk management programs and the different risks faced by the organization around the world.

-*The GMRC and Global ERM Department collaborate with a number of global departments and committees, including the Global Procurement Committee (GPROC), to manage and mitigate risks associated with the sustainable procurement of raw materials.
+*The GMRC and Global ERM teams collaborate with a number of global departments and committees, including the Global Procurement Committee (GPROC), to manage and mitigate risks associated with the sustainable procurement of raw materials.

 In addition to the internal resources that focus on global risk management, Bridgestone also periodically engages different external experts and other third parties to help support the global and regional risk management programs.
 These third parties periodically provide support for risk-related activities (such as risk identification and validation exercises), advising on particular risk topics (such as geopolitical disputes), and other program enhancements.